1997-2001 Honda CR250 – Bottom End Service – Part 1: Removal & Disassembly

 10. Tap With Mallet

 After every turn, firmly tap the case seam with a rubber mallet.
-Make sure to check the case gap frequently if the case is separating unevenly, back out the splitter nut to remove pressure from the case.
+Make sure to check the case gap frequently.
+Ifif the case is separating unevenly, back out the splitter nut to remove pressure from the case.
 I had to tap aggressively on the front of the case where a dowel had seized.

 11. Remove O-ring and Dowels

-With the cases separated, remove the two alignment dowels, o-ring, and gasket material.
+Remove the two alignment dowels, o-ring, and gasket material with the cases separated.

 Transmission Removal